Plan Your Vote SA Elections

 Ken Paxton

 Texas Attorney General since 2015.
-Baylor University graduate (psychology and MBA); University of Virginia law degree.
-Previously served in the Texas House (2002–2012) and Texas Senate (2012–2014).
-As AG, leads 4,000+ employees across 38 divisions; founded the state’s Human Trafficking and Transnational Organized Crime section.
-Campaign positioned as a challenger from the populist right.
+Previously served in the Texas House (2003–2013) and Texas Senate (2013–2015).
+Baylor University graduate (psychology and MBA); University of Virginia School of Law.
+As AG, leads 4,000+ employees across 38 divisions and founded the office’s Human Trafficking and Transnational Organized Crime section.

 Campaign site →